 - "TB-500 repairs muscle damage" — animal models show potential, but we lack human dose-response data.

 - "Stack BPC-157 and TB-500 for maximum healing" — this combination has never been studied.
 The logic is plausible (different mechanisms), but "plausible" isn't "proven."
+If you want to explore what the community is commonly combining for different injury types, our peptide stack builder lays out the options — but keep these evidence gaps in mind.

 - "Peptides replace physical therapy" — even if these peptides work exactly as hoped, they would complement rehabilitation, not replace it.
 Mechanical loading is essential for proper tendon and muscle remodeling.